lukereding/book_notes/notes_on_the_managers_path.md

 > we're constantly pushing complex ideas through the eye of the needle of language

 > If one universal talent separates successful leaders from the pack, it's communication skills.
 Successful leaders write well, they read carefully, and the can get up in front of a group and speak.

+Interesting test for a happy team--if you buy them pizza at the end of the day, will they stick around and eat it?